Bug #14390

 We could have a proper fix for this issue then the workarounds that aren’t scalable

-Updated by Simon Byrnand 6 months ago
+Updated by Simon Byrnand about 1 year ago

 Can anyone advise on the feasibility of building a custom patched version of Squid (at least for testing purposes to further investigate possible solutions) from source to install in PFSense as a package ?